wwj31/jtimer/README.md

 ## 简介
-a timer implementation in proprity queue,like event-loop and without gorountine.
+a timer implementation in proprity queue,like event-loop and without extra gorountine.

 ## Quick Start
 ```golang